 Ok, we know our readers are smart and understand that appropriate attire is necessary for court.
 We’ve listed some suggested (and mandatory) guidelines below.
 Our readers also know that everyone (even judges) are influenced by first impressions.
-So, in addition to the guidelines below, we suggest that you spend a couple hours in your judge’s courtroom before your hearing to get an idea for who s/he is and how they run their courtroom and adapt your style accordingly.
-If she’s super formal, maybe a full suit is more appropriate or closed toe shoes.
+So, in addition to the guidelines below, we suggest that you spend a couple of hours in your judge’s courtroom before your hearing to get an idea for who s/he is and how they run their courtroom and adapt your style accordingly.
+If she’s super formal, maybe a full suit is more appropriate or closed-toe shoes.
 If he’s more down to earth, a suit might feel over the top (like you’re trying to hard) – perhaps a business professional or church outfit might be more appropriate.

 Also, think about the actual issue before the court and how your clothing might influence the outcome and/or trigger your spouse and/or his/her attorney.
 (I know, it sounds crazy but judges are people too – and have their own biases to overcome).
-So, don’t come to court requesting spousal support with a brand new designer handbag at your side (even if you purchased it for 75% off retail).
+So, don’t come to the court requesting spousal support with a brand new designer handbag at your side (even if you purchased it for 75% off retail).